backand/docs/source/includes/_integrations.md

 ```

 Once you've configured the action to connect to SalesforceIQ, you'll need to call the action from your client-side code.
-To do so, use the following JavaScript to construct a GET request and trigger your SalesforceIQ action:

-Simply replace 'your object name' with the object that contains your SalesforceIQ custom action, and replace 'your action name' with the name of the action that you provided while creating the integration.
+To do so, use the JavaScript to the right to construct a GET request and trigger your SalesforceIQ action.
+Simply replace `<your object name>` with the object that contains your SalesforceIQ custom action, and replace `<your action name>` with the name of the action that you provided while creating the integration.

 With these changes, you're now able to pull in any and all SalesforceIQ accounts available via their API!
 You can use a similar pattern to construct additional calls to the SalesforceIQ API - simply replace the URL and parameters in the custom SalesforceIQ action with the URL and parameters for the object you want to retrieve.